 ~2019 | archived on The WayBack Machine here

-The 5th redesign focused on a smart-looking one column layout with a massive animated header, the width of programming languages was meant to represent the percentage of time I programmed in them while also acting as filters if you clicked on one.
+The 5th redesign focused on a smart-looking one column layout with a massive, animated header, the width of programming languages was meant to represent the percentage of time I programmed in them while also acting as filters if you clicked on one.
 The abstract SVG representations of my projects also started here.
 Unfortunately, the snapshot available online is from an earlier stage than the version of the website in this screenshot though.

-I was ultimately unhappy with this design because the animated navbar-header thing was unclear and I also couldn't find a way to fit all of the information I wanted in this layout without making the page too tall.
+I was ultimately unhappy with this design because the animated navbar-header thing was unclear, and I also couldn't find a way to fit all of the information I wanted in this layout without making the page too tall.

 Revision 6

-2020 - early 2021 | accessible by clicking on the legacy toggle at the top right corner | permanently archived on the WayBack Machine here.
+2020 - early 2021 | archived on the WayBack Machine here.

 With my 6th revision, I aimed to reshape my previous website design into something that can fit in this bubble form factor and always be a one-page site regardless of whether I'm on desktop or mobile.
-This design is much more focused, aiming to determine what a visitor of the page wants quickly and give them all of what they want and nothing of what they don't.
+This design is much more focused, aiming to determine what a visitor of the page wants quickly and give them all of what they want and nothing they don't.

 This design also made it possible to implement a data-driven activity feed that highlights any work I've done on GitHub or my Blog over the last few months.